SilverLongjohns/bookmark_manager/README.md

 As a user
 I would like to see a list of sites that I have bookmarked So that I can find my favourite websites quickly

+As a user
+I would like to save my favourite websites so that I can access them again at a later date
 ```

 To create use the database:
 ```